Juan Soriano (artist): Life

 Soriano was born Juan Francisco Rodríguez Montoya in Guadalajara to Rafael Rodríguez Soriano and Amalia Montoya Navarro.
-Starting in childhood he began to call himself Juan Soriano, preferring the maternal surname of his father.
+Starting in childhood, he began to call himself Juan Soriano, preferring the maternal surname of his father.
 He described his family of origin as “eccentric.”

-He was a child prodigy, and in 1933, his sister introduced him to painter Alfonso Michel Martínez who taught him current modes of Expressionist and neo Baroque painting.
+Soriano was a child prodigy, and in 1933, his sister introduced him to painter Alfonso Michel Martínez, who taught him current modes of Expressionist and neo Baroque painting.
 He then studied under Francisco Rodríguez “Caracalla” at the Evolución Studio in Guadalajara, which also trained Raúl Anguiano and Jesús Guerrero Galván.

-At this time he was also a regular visitor to the home and business of Jesús Reyes Ferreira.
+At this time, Soriano was also a regular visitor to the home and business of Jesús Reyes Ferreira.
 Reyes gave him work in his shop to make decorated wrapping paper as he did but Soriano found the work difficult.
-However, the time here allowed him to meet creators such as Luis Barragán and Roberto Montenegro, experience European art in books and magazines and discover portraits by José María Estrada, which Reyes collected.
+However, the time there allowed him to meet creators such as Luis Barragán and Roberto Montenegro, experience European art in books and magazines and discover portraits by José María Estrada, which Reyes collected.
 Soriano also went to his first museum and began to read classic books edited by José Vasconcelos.

-His first exhibition of his work allowed him to meet artists such as José Chávez Morado, Lola Álvarez Bravo and María Izquierdo, who encouraged him to move to Mexico City, which he did in 1935 at the age of fifteen, along with his sister Martha.
+The first exhibition of Soriano's work allowed him to meet artists such as José Chávez Morado, Lola Álvarez Bravo and María Izquierdo, who encouraged him to move to Mexico City, which he did in 1935 at the age of fifteen, along with his sister Martha.
 Here he continued a lifelong cultivation of friendships with artists, writers and intellectuals, which Soriano stated was one of the main treasures of his life.
 These included Xavier Villaurrutia, Carlos Pellicer, Octavio Paz (who wrote several essays about him), Lola and Manuel Álvarez Bravo, Rafael Solana (with whom he traveled to UC Berkeley in 1938), Isabel Villaseñor, Frida Kahlo, Lupe Marín and Salvador Novo.
 He was part of a regular social circle with Octavio G. Barreda as part of his love for poetry and writing, becoming involved in magazines such as El hijo prodigo and La Revista de la Universidad de México.

-Soriano visited Rome for the first time in 1952 and in 1954 visited Crete where he painted Apolo y las musas.
+Soriano visited Rome for the first time in 1952, and in 1954 he visited Crete, where he painted Apolo y las musas.
 He returned to Rome again to live from 1969 to 1975, which allowed him to study classical art.

-In 1963 he suffered an automobile accident which he documented in a painting called El accidente.
+In 1963, Soriano suffered an automobile acciden,t which he documented in a painting called El accidente.

 In 1974, Soriano met Polish dancer Marek Keller on a visit to Paris, introduced by writer Sergio Pitol.
 This was the beginning of an over thirty-year relationship.
 Soriano worked incessantly and cared only about his work, leaving the rest of his affairs in disorder.
 Keller stepped in to manage most of these and put some order in the artist's life.
 The two remained together, living in both Mexico City and Paris until Soriano's death.
 Since then, Keller has worked to promote the artist's legacy in various parts of the world.